activatedgeek/blog/site/content/kb/websites.md

 [Paul Graham](http://paulgraham.com/) - Co-Founder of YC.
 Some great observational [essays](http://paulgraham.com/articles.html).

-[Ben Thompson](https://stratechery.com) - In-depth articles by on analysis of the strategy and business side of technology and media, and the impact of technology on society
+[Ben Thompson](https://stratechery.com) - In-depth articles by on analysis of the strategy and business side of technology and media, and the impact of technology on society.

+[Benedict Evans](https://www.ben-evans.com) - Independent technology analyst with annual trend reports.

 [Fred Wilson](https://avc.com) - Writes some insightful content on a [broad spectrum of topics](https://avc.com/archive/).